 Image 21 - Agroforest with citrus fruit, banana, coffee, cacao and dozens of native and exotic trees between the rows, supervised by Götsch.
 Property of Joaquin Milz, Alto Beni, Bolivía.

 If the major fruit companies understand this, if the major producers of grains make small changes in their fields, and if the machinery companies offer machinery adapted to work with the trees, it will be possible to completely abandon the use of pesticides.
 Ernst Götsch is already working with some large producers and the results are impressive.
-On the Toca farm, organic orange orchards with infection of greening, which received 57 annual spraying of pesticides permitted in organic agriculture, after the adoption of syntropic agriculture did not receive any more sprayings and there was a reduction of the greening.
-This result was reached, removing the heavy tractors, planting Mombasa grass in between rows and in the rows of citrus cassava, plantains, eucalyptus and native trees were planted.
+On the Toca farm, organic orange orchards infected with greening disease, which received 57 annual sprayings of pesticides as permitted in organic agriculture, after the adoption of syntropic agriculture did not receive any more sprayings and there was a reduction of the greening.
+This result was reached, removing the heavy tractors, planting Mombasa grass in between rows and in the rows of citrus planting cassava, plantains, eucalyptus and native trees.
 Why did the introduction of a few species in this field of citrus trees and the withdrawal of heavy machinery provide all this change?

 Because we changed the production paradigm.
 Before, the grass in between the rows was a plague that had to be eliminated, in conventional fields herbicide is used, in organic agriculture central mowing or even electric shocks.
 In syntropic agriculture we treat the grass as our NPK factory, we cut it with sharp mowers so it can sprout fast and transmit this information to a vigorous growth for the whole system, the pruned trees (eucalyptus, banana and others), are crushed and the wood shavings scattered in fields, producing more stable humus in the soil (originated from cellulose and lignin), the regrowth stimulates all the trees around them to also grow.
 At the peak of the summer citrus tress have the shade of the eucalyptus and in the winter, sunlight to warm them, small changes, major transformations.